-Since the exchange rate is directly linked to the economic stability, the Central Banks of all the countries closely monitor the forex market.
-In the recent years, and with the help of Information Technologies (IT) these institutions are playing a more active role than they used to, and now most of them do have a daily publication of currency exchange rates in a variety of formats.
+Since the exchange rate is directly linked to economic stability, the Central Banks of all the countries closely monitor the forex market.
+In recent years, and with the help of Information Technologies (IT), these institutions are playing a more active role than they used to, and now most of them have a daily publication of currency exchange rates in a variety of formats.

-Official Exchange rates are no longer what the name suggest, except for countries with strict foreign exchange controls where it could be mandatory for companies operating in their territories to comply with the currency data they provide.
-Central Banks from countries like Russia, Iceland and Moldova among others, clearly entitle as “Official” their foreign exchange rates publications, while at the same time advise that the rates are simply informative.
+Official Exchange rates are no longer what the name suggests, except for countries with strict foreign exchange controls where it could be mandatory for companies operating in their territories to comply with the currency data they provide.
+Central Banks from countries like Russia, Iceland and Moldova among others, clearly title their foreign exchange rates publications as “Official“, while at the same time advise that the rates are simply informative.

-The problem is that while foreign exchange reference rates maybe are not intended for real economic operations, they are the one and only reference for everyone, making them in a sort of official by the facto.
+The problem is that while foreign exchange reference rates maybe are not intended for real economic operations, they are the one and only reference for everyone, making them a sort of official by de facto.

-On the other hand, and because of the raise of the e-commerce, we are living an explosion of private companies offering technological platforms to provide exchange rates, even at a real time.
-While many of these companies claim to be the most reputed and authoritative – and some of them of course they are – the economic sources and the calculations they process are unknown, and they are private companies, so you are at their hands: if you trust them, then pay for it.
+On the other hand, and because of the rise in e-commerce, we are living an explosion of private companies offering technological platforms to provide exchange rates, even in real time.
+While many of these companies claim to be the most reputed and authoritative – and some of them of course are – the economic sources and the calculations they process are unknown, so you must really trust the brand.

-As seen before, this is not an easy question.
+As seen, this is not an easy question.
 Exchange rates will always be slightly different depending on every source.
-And although it may seem strange, this is not wrong.
-Different markets do trade different currencies at different volumes, so they result in different rates.
+And although it may seem strange, there is nothing wrong with this.
+Different markets trade different currencies at different volumes, so they result in different rates.

-At the end things are simpler: if you don’t trade millions per day, go for a simple solution.
-Average companies don’t need real time updates.
-Cheapest plans of companies as OANDA and alike are about 400$ per month to 800$ per year.
-And they may be selling you daily average mid rates like the ones you can get on Central Bank’s publications, plus some market commission.
+In the end things are simpler: if you don not trade millions per day, go for a simple solution.
+Average companies do not need real time updates.
+The cheapest plans of companies such as OANDA and alike are about $400 per month to $800 per year.
+And they may be selling you daily average mid rates like the ones you can find in Central Bank’s publications, plus some market commission.